skavan/HomeAssistantViewer/README.md

 The little icons on the title bar, let you switch sizes quickly and you can set your default sizes in `settings.json`.

 ### **Important**:
 This project uses WebView2 (Edge).
-It cannot be installed into X:\Program Files\ because of the way WebView2 works.
+It cannot be installed into `C:\Program Files\` because of the way WebView2 works.
 You must install it in a writable directory.
 The default in the included installer is the `C:\ProgramData\HomeAssistant\HA Viewer` directory.

 After installation, navigate to that directory and carefully edit the settings.json file.